A to Z of Destinations

 Get more info on Great Canyon: All you need to know for a trekking trip | How to escape the crowds at the Grand Canyon

-Winter or summer, Banff gets the thumbs-up.
-Skiers love the sheer scale of it, the flinty vistas spread out under the dome of a cobalt sky, clouds scudding along in orderly fashion.
-Oh, and the skiing, of course, which is perfect for novice and experienced skier alike.
-In the summer, a drive down the Icefields Parkway has you floored in admiration.
-Many of you vote it your favourite road in the world, with spectacular views of mountains, rivers, lakes, forests, glaciers, icefields and, if you’re lucky, the occasional brown bear.
+In winter, skiers love the sheer scale of it, the flinty vistas spread out under cobalt sky.
+Oh, and the skiing, of course.
+In the summer, a drive down the Icefields Parkway has you floored in admiration, with spectacular views of mountains, rivers, lakes, forests, glaciers, icefields and, if you’re lucky, the occasional brown bear.

-Make it happen: A great way to get to this region (and explore more of Canada in the process) is to fly into Vancouver and then take the Rocky Mountaineer train, a two-day journey east to Banff.
-Go to www.rockymountaineer.com.
+Make it happen: Fly into Vancouver and then take the Rocky Mountaineer train, a two-day journey east to Banff.